Invariant Graph Representations for Continuous-Time Dynamic Graphs Under Distribution Shifts: Independent and Confounded Causal Model

+In this section, we introduce a novel structural causal model framework, termed Independent and Confounded Causal Model (ICCM).

+In dynamic graphs, the existence of an edge can be influenced by both the structural topology (e.g., triadic closure) and temporal dynamics (e.g., temporal burst)~\cite{GraphMixer}.
+These mechanisms may act independently or become entangled through latent confounders, and their influence can vary across environments.
+Existing causal formulations typically conflate structural and temporal effects, limiting their ability to disentangle spurious correlations under distribution shifts.

-The link prediction label can be influenced by both the structural topology and temporal dynamics \cite{GraphMixer}.
-Consequently, this paper proposes to capture causal information emanating from both the structural and the temporal perspectives, as shown in Figure \ref{fig:causal} (a).
-In this subsection, we formalize the causal inference \cite{SCM} by inspecting the causalities among six variables: the input graph $G$, the structural causal subgraph $G_s$, the temporal causal subgraph $G_t$, the temporal feature $M^T$, the structural feature $M^S$ and the prediction label $Y^I$.
-The following equations summarizes the core assumptions: \begin{assumption}[\textbf{ICM}] \end{assumption} In this assumption, $f_{ext}$ performs the extraction of the causal subgraphs from the input graph $G$, $f^{I}_t(\cdot)$ and $f^{I}_s(\cdot)$ encode the causal subgraph into latent representations $M^T$ and $M^S$, $f_o^{I}$ calculates the ultimate prediction outcome.
+To explicitly capture both independent causal effects and environment-dependent confounding, ICCM models structural and temporal causal processes as distinct but potentially confounded components.
+We formalize ICCM by inspecting the causalities among nine variables: the structural causal subgraph $C_s\subseteq G$, the temporal causal subgraph $C_t\subseteq G$, the hidden representations $H^T$ and $H^S$, the structural confounder $\mathcal{D}_s$, the temporal confounder $\mathcal{D}_t$, the edge existence probability in the in-distribution environment $Y^I$, the edge existence probability in OOD environments $Y^O$, and the final prediction result $Y$.
+Assumption~\ref{ass:ICCM} summarizes the core principles underlying ICCM: \begin{assumption}[\textbf{ICCM}] \end{assumption} In this assumption, $C_s$ and $C_t$ are causal structural and temporal subgraph.
+These subgraphs are encoded into latent representations $H^S$ and $H^T$ via $f_s(\cdot)$ and $f_t(\cdot)$.
+The in-distribution prediction $Y^I$ is determined by the outcome function $f_o^I(H^S, H^T)$: